 Standard Poodles are a pedigree dog breed.
 Pedigree dogs with small populations like Standard Poodles will have greater problems with inherited diseases.

-However, Standard Poodle health can be very good, if you manage to avoid the genetic diseases.
+However, this breed’s health can be very good, if you manage to avoid the genetic diseases.

-The best way to get a healthy adult Standard Poodle is to buy a puppy from a Poodle breeder who has health tested both parents for the following potentially problematic disorders.
+The best way to get a healthy adult is to buy a puppy from a breeder who has health tested both parents for the following potentially problematic disorders.